huu4ontocord/rio/README.md

 The translation techniques used are very compute heavy, and not intended to perform fast detection or anonymization of a dataset.
 Instead, it is intended to be used to create augmented training data to train a relatively fast model (e.g., spacy or transformer model) for languages where there is little or no NER data.

 # Installing
 If you want to be able to do gender detection and coref detection, you will need to load neuralcoref below.
-However, you will only be able to use space english if you load neural coref.
+However, you will only be able to use spacy english if you load neural coref.
 You can also load a larger spacy model for more accuracy but more memory.
 ```
 git clone https://github.com/ontocord/muliwai
 pip install https://github.com/kpu/kenlm/archive/master.zip